-“Vaginitis” is a medical term used to describe various disorders that cause infection or inflammation of the vagina.
+Vaginitis is a medical term that describes various disorders that cause your vagina to become infected or inflamed.
 Vulvovaginitis refers to inflammation of both the vagina and vulva (the external female genitals).
-These conditions can result from an infection caused by organisms such as bacteria, yeast, or viruses.
-In addition, irritations from chemicals in creams, sprays, or even clothing that are in contact with this area can result in vaginitis.
-In some cases, vaginitis results from organisms that are passed between sexual partners and from vaginal dryness and lack of estrogen.
+These conditions can result from an infection caused by organisms like bacteria, yeast or viruses.
+Irritations from chemicals in creams, sprays or even clothing that come in contact with this area can also result in vaginitis.
+In some cases, vaginitis results from organisms that are passed between sexual partners, vaginal dryness and lack of estrogen.

 The most common types of vaginitis are: